She who walked in circles

 She hadn't changed because the world demanded it.

-And the big ending?
+And the grand ending?

 It came quietly.